os-ucsd/os-summer/pages/emails/week3.md

 Last week, we introduced Issues and had you all submit issues to propose game ideas to contribute to our Open Source Arcade/Casino.
 This week, you’ll begin implementing the ideas that you proposed!

+### Claiming Issues

+Sometimes, maintainers in open source projects don't have to time to work on every single feature request or bug fix.
+So, maintainers typically rely on individual contributors to step in and claim certain

 ## Weekly Challenge #3